GhostlyPleb/-portfolio-project-2/README.md

 # ROCK PAPER SCISSORS LIZARD SPOCK GAME

-The purpose of this website is to people to enjoy the gaem "ROCK PAPER SCISSORS LIZARD SPOCK" The website is very simplistic and will hopefully provide some entertainment.
+The purpose of this website is for people to enjoy the game "ROCK PAPER SCISSORS LIZARD SPOCK" The website is very simplistic and will hopefully provide some entertainment.

 ![Responsice Mockup](assets/images/website_mockup.png)